South Park: The Stick of Truth: Accolades

 IGN listed it as the 50th-best game of the contemporary console generation, and Giant Bomb named it the Best Surprise of 2014 for overcoming its development issues.
 Shacknews and Financial Post labeled it the seventh-best game of 2014, while The Guardian named it as the 12th-best.
 Kotaku listed Dunlap's score as one of the best of the year, saying that it was "a really good tongue-in-cheek Skyrim knockoff that captured South Park's bright musicality."
 In 2017, IGN listed the pixelated Canada area at number 98, on its list of the Top 100 Unforgettable Video Game Moments, and PC Gamer named it one of the best role playing games of all time.
 In 2018, Game Informer labeled it the 82nd-best RPG of all time, stating "in the world of licensed video games, few titles stand out as exceptional or worthy of the source material."

 Sequel

 In March 2014, Stone said that he and Parker were open to making a sequel, depending on the reception for The Stick of Truth.
 A sequel, South Park: The Fractured but Whole, was announced in June 2015.
-The game was developed by Ubisoft San Francisco, replacing Obsidian Entertainment, for PlayStation 4, Xbox One, and Microsoft Windows.
+The game was developed by Ubisoft San Francisco, replacing Obsidian Entertainment, for PlayStation 4, Windows, and Xbox One.
 The sequel was released worldwide on October 17, 2017 to generally positive reviews.
 In it, the player again controls the New Kid, joining the children of South Park as they role-play superheroes.
 A Nintendo Switch version, adapted by Ubisoft Pune, was released in 2018.